 Leaving Scene of an Accident Lawyer Trenton

 A Car Accident can be a shocking and confusing experience.
-You can’t predict how you will act or respond emotionally in the aftermath of an accident.
+You cannot predict how you will act or emotionally respond in the aftermath of an accident.
 It is quite possible and understandable that you could panic and flee the scene.
-However, if you leave the scene of an accident, no matter your rationale, you may be exposed to serious consequences.
+However, if you do leave the scene of an accident, no matter your rationale, you may be exposed to serious consequences.

 Why Were You Ticketed for Leaving the Scene of an Accident?

 In New Jersey, leaving the scene of an accident is governed by N.J.S.
 39:4-129.
-In New Jersey, if you were the driver in an accident where there was Damage to Another Vehicle or to Property, then you must:
+In New Jersey, if you were the driver in an accident in which there was Damage to Another Vehicle or to Property, then you must: